-This grant is available to all LEAs who serve YIC students in any capacity, including students in foster care and other students receiving services from the Department of Human Services.
-Grant amounts are proportionally determined based on the percent of overall statewide YIC students whom an LEA serves.
+This grant is available to all LEAs who serve YIC students in any capacity, including students in foster care and other students receiving services from the Utah Department of Health and Human Services.
+Grant amounts are proportionally determined based on the percentage of overall statewide YIC students whom an LEA serves.